-County of Ulster Department Name Address Department Privacy Officer/Designee: (Name) Phone: As required by the Health Information Portability and Accountability Act (HIPAA), you have a right to request the opportunity to inspect and copy health information that pertains to you.
+County of Ulster Department Name\\\\\ Address\\\\ Department Privacy Officer/Designee: (Name) Phone: \\\\\ As required by the Health Information Portability and Accountability Act (HIPAA), you have a right to request the opportunity to inspect and copy health information that pertains to you.
 Department will evaluate your request and will either grant it or explain the reason why the request will not be granted.
 Your right to access does not extend to information compiled in reasonable participation of, or for use in, a civil, criminal, or administrative action or proceeding, or to information we received in confidence from someone other than another health care provider.
-I hereby request access to health information for: (Print individual's name and address) If known: Year of birth: SCOPE OF ACCESS REQUESTED I would like access to: \Box All of the records or ☐ The portion of the records concerning: (Specify the information or portion of records in which you are interested.)
+I hereby request access to health information for: (Print individual's name and address) If known: Year of birth: \\\\\ SCOPE OF ACCESS REQUESTED I would like access to: ☐ All of the records or ☐ The portion of the records concerning: (Specify the information or portion of records in which you are interested.)
 TYPE OF ACCESS REQUESTED ☐ Inspection.
 Please let me know when I may come to inspect the records.
 I understand that the Privacy Officer or another employee will be present and that I may not make any marks or alter the records in any way. ☐ Copies.
 I would like copies of all records requested.
 Please inform me of any charges for copying records. ☐ I would like the information in the following form or format:

-□ I would like the copies sent directly to the following person: Name: Address: CHARGES nat I may not inspect my records alone.
-I realize that Department will accompany me while I inspect my records and that at no time will with my records. or the agreed upon charge rstand that you may charge me a reasonable cost based fee for copies for copies electronic media format.
-I understand that you cannot deny ecords, or ii) copies of my records, solely because I am unable to pay ay the charges for copying as specified above. et me know the total cost that I will incur. for the copies.
-Signed: Date: Print Name: Telephone: If not signed by the individu al, please indicate relationship: Name of Individual:
+☐ I would like the copies sent directly to th Name:Address: CHARGES ect my records alone.
+I realize that Department ne while I inspect my records and that at no time will or the agreed upon charge for copies electro ay charge me a reasonable cost based fee for copies nic media format.
+I understand that you cannot deny es of my records, solely because I am unable to pay ☐ I hereby agree to pay the charges fo ☐ Please call me to let me know the to ☐ I am unable to pay for the copies.
+Signed: Date: Print Name: Telephone: If not signed by the individual, please indicat e relationship: Name of Individual: